-This is a highly competitive program that offers a unique opportunity for students to participate in real laboratory research while still at the undergraduate level.
-Cancer research faculty and interested students together submit applications for the students to participate in the lab team’s ongoing research.
-The students who win become part of the research teams and receive $1,000 awards.
+This is a highly competitive research mentoring program that offers a unique opportunity for students to participate in real laboratory research while still at the undergraduate level.
+Students and cancer research center-affiliated faculty complete the CRA application together, proposing a project that involves the student in the faculty mentor’s research and lab team.
+The students who are selected for the program and fulfill their research commitments receive $1,500 near the end of the spring semester.
 Each faculty mentor also receives a $1,000 award per student to support project expenses.
 Learn more and apply here.

-Near the end of each spring semester, we have an Awards Banquet to recognize our Cancer Research Award winners.
+During the spring semester, we have an Awards Banquet to recognize our Cancer Research Award recipients.
 See photos of past banquets here.

-Cancer Research Award winners are further encouraged by Advisory Council member and K-State alumnus Bob Kinders, PhD, National Cancer Institute, to apply for the National Institutes of Health Summer Internship Program in Frederick, Maryland.
+Cancer Research Award winners are further encouraged by Advisory Council member and K-State Alumni Fellow Bob Kinders, PhD, head of the Pharmacodynamics assay development (PADIS) laboratory at Frederick National Laboratory, part of the National Cancer Institute, to apply for the National Institutes of Health Summer Internship Program in Frederick, Maryland.
 To learn more, e-mail Dr. Kinders at firstname.lastname@example.org.

 These awards are presented to one or more faculty members to support graduate student research on heart development, function, or disease.
 This award is given periodically based on an endowment established for this specific purpose.
 Learn more and apply here.